-We may never be sure whether the phrase is as old as the Viking Invasions, but what we can be sure of is the fear that these invasions spread throughout Europe, and especially those parts of Europe that were easily accessible by water along the coast were especially vulnerable to Viking attacks.
+We may never be sure whether the phrase is as old as the Viking Invasions, but what we can be sure of is the fear that these invasions spread throughout Europe.
+Those parts of Europe that were easily accessible by water along the coast were especially vulnerable to Viking attacks.

 The Vikings, or Norsemen, led raids on coastal communities from Ireland to Spain, and even established settlements to assist with the extraction of resources, including slaves, from these areas.

 Vikings left DNA in Britain

 Even though the Vikings have a terrible reputation (and so long after the fact!), they did leave their mark on Britain and the other areas where their raids were common.